WebAssembly/spec/document/core/exec/conventions.rst

 * The execution of an instruction may also end in a *jump* to a designated target, which defines the next instruction to execute.

-* Execution can *enter* and *exit* :ref:`instruction sequences <syntax-instr-seq>` in a block-like fashion.
+* Execution can *enter* and *exit* :ref:`instruction sequences <syntax-instr-seq>` that form :ref:`blocks <syntax-instr-control>`.

 * :ref:`Instruction sequences <syntax-instr-seq>` are implicitly executed in order, unless a trap or jump occurs.

-* In various places the rules contain *assertions* expressing crucial invariants about the program state, with indications why these are known to hold.
+* In various places the rules contain *assertions* expressing crucial invariants about the program state.

-.. index:: ! reduction rules, ! configuration
+.. index:: ! reduction rules, ! configuration, evaluation context
 .. _exec-notation:

 Formal Notation